systerel/S2OPC/README.md

 - static analysis using [Coverity](https://scan.coverity.com/),
 - check for memory leaks using [Valgrind](http://valgrind.org/),
 - use of GCC sanitizers to detect undefined behaviours, race conditions, memory leaks and errors,
-- compilation using four compilers (GCC, CLang, mingGw and MSVC) with conservative compilation flags,
+- compilation using several compilers (GCC, CLang, mingGw, MSVC, ...) with conservative compilation flags,
 - all development and testing environment are bundled into [Docker](https://www.docker.com/) images
 - continuous integration with a test bench containing:
     - modular tests using libcheck